MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ## 5.4.
 Model structure and validation

-The structure of the payloads exchanged via Allegro, Interlude and Legato Performance Monitoring API endpoints is defined using:
+The structure of the payloads exchanged via Allegro, Interlude, and Legato Performance Monitoring API endpoints is defined using:

 - OpenAPI version 3.0 for the service-agnostic part of the payload